JamieLee629/Angry-Owl/speaker-setup.md

 so double check the jumper wire!

 - Insert SD Card with desired `.WAV` files pre-loaded onto the card.
-- Load this code onto the MBed, replacing the file name with your `.WAV` file name.
+- Import the [.WAV player demo code](https://github.com/JamieLee629/Angry-Owl/tree/master/wav-player-demo-code) onto the online mbed compiler.
+Replace the file name with your `.WAV` file name. and compile.
+Load the bin file that results from a successful compilation onto the mbed.
 - Start the MBed and hear your sound play.